6613pranav/RYD_assignment/README.md

  os.getcwd()
  ##this will show you the cwd path

- Note : if you are unable to open the ipynb fil then please check the PDF file
+ Note : if you are unable to open the ipynb file then please check the PDF file